mrven/Blender-Texel-Density-Checker/README.md

 ![Filled UV Space](/images/filled_uv.png)

 ***Select Faces with same TD*** – Select Faces with same Texel Density.
 Select only one face and click Button.
+With “Select Threshold” value you can change  sensitivity of selection.

 ![Select Faces](/images/select_same_td.gif)